liu431/dbt-Analytics/README.md

-# dbt project for Adgile
+# dbt project

-## Purpose: transform data in the Snowflake warehouse into useful datasets for BI tools and analytics
+## Purpose: transform data in the Bigquery warehouse into useful datasets for BI tools and analytics